-Hyun Woo “Chris” Lee is an Assistant Professor in the Department of Construction Management, where he teaches Construction Estimating I and II (CM331&410), and Sustainable Construction (CM540).
-Prior to joining the CM Department in January 2016, he spent 3.5 years as an Assistant Professor at Oregon State University, and 7 years in the U.S. and Korean construction industries as field engineer, project engineer, and estimator.
-He received his M.S. and Ph.D. in Civil and Environmental Engineering from the University of California, Berkeley, in 2004 and 2012, and B.S. in Architectural Engineering from Seoul National University in 1999.
+Hyun Woo “Chris” Lee is a PD Koon Endowed Associate Professor in the Department of Construction Management (CM).
+Prior to joining the CM Department in January 2016, he spent 3.5 years as an Assistant Professor at Oregon State University, and 7 years in the U.S. and Korean construction industries as a field engineer, project engineer, and estimator.
+He received his Ph.D. and M.S. in Civil and Environmental Engineering from the University of California, Berkeley, in 2012 and 2004, and B.S. in Architectural Engineering from Seoul National University in 1999.

 Prof. Lee’s research interests center on developing an interdisciplinary view of integrating advanced financial analysis, risk assessment, and management strategies, which is used during the delivery of energy-efficient commercial buildings and sustainable infrastructures.
 His areas of expertise include building sustainability and energy efficiency, construction safety, and lean construction.

 Since 2012, Prof. Lee has published over 30 peer-reviewed journal papers in top-quality journals such as Applied Energy, Automation in Construction, Journal of Construction Engineering and Management, and Journal of Computing in Civil Engineering.
 In addition, he has co-authored over 20 peer-reviewed conference papers and over 10 technical reports.
 In recognition of his academic contribution in lean for electrical prefabrication, he was awarded the Early Career Award by ELECTRI International in 2013.